 Ship Island Project Background

-Visitors to East Ship and West Ship islands during the restoration project will see boats and barges offshore starting in 2017.
-These vessels will dredge sand from offshore areas and pump it into the Camille Cut and the east end of East Ship Island.
-Work be conducted in five phases, and will continue through the fall of 2020.
+Visitors to the newly restored Ship Island during the restoration project will see boats and barges offshore.
+These vessels will dredge sand from offshore areas and pump it into the restored area, formally known as the Camille Cut and the east end of the former East Ship Island.
+Work be conducted in five phases, and will continue through the Spring of 2021.

 The work area will be fenced off and public access to the area will not be allowed, either by foot or boat.
 Project personnel will also be on-site to restrict access within the project zone to authorized personnel only.
-The West Ship Island pier, concessions, Fort Massachusetts, and the south beach will remain open to visitors during its regular season.
+The facilities including pier, concessions, Fort Massachusetts, and the south beach in the area formally known as West Ship Island remain open to visitors during its regular season.